QingMounta/OpenScenario_to_SUMO_Linux_Converter/README.md

 1. Download latest release from [here](https://github.com/esmini/esmini/releases/latest)

-2. Pick the demo package for your platform (Windows, Linux or Mac).
+2. Pick the demo package for Windows.
-On Windows, make sure the zip file is not blocked: Right click, click Properties, at bottom right check Unblock.
+Make sure the zip file is not blocked: Right click, click Properties, at bottom right check Unblock.
 For more info, see Blocked by Windows Defender SmartScreen.
 To install the package, just unzip it anywhere.
 A single subfolder named esmini-demo is created.

-3. Pick the package: esmini-(version) for your platform (Windows, Linux or Mac).
+4. Pick the package: esmini-(version) for your platform (Windows, Linux or Mac).
 On Windows, make sure the zip file is not blocked: Right click, click Properties, at bottom right check Unblock.
 For more info, see Blocked by Windows Defender SmartScreen.
 To install the package, just unzip it anywhere.
 A single subfolder named esmini-(version) is created.
 This is the root folder for esmini.
 No files are stored outside this folder structure and no system files or registry is modified in any way.